munishm/architecture-center/docs/ai-ml/architecture/ai-agents-at-scale.md

 ## Evaluating as system evolves

-When developing an agent-based solution, you must regularly evaluate the system at multiple levels.
-Assess the performance of individual agents, the orchestration layer, and the overall system behavior.
-Each time you introduce or update an agent, measure its effect on agent selection, orchestration, and the functioning of other agents.
-Ongoing evaluation helps ensure that new agents do not degrade system performance.
-For more details, see the [Evaluation Framework](#evaluation-framework) section.
+Regular evaluation at multiple levels is essential in agent-based solutions.
+We assess performance at the individual agent level, within the orchestration layer, and across the overall system.
+Further at a System/multi agent level, each introduction or update of an agent is evaluated for its impact on agent selection, orchestration, and the behavior of other agents.
+Ongoing evaluation ensures that new agents do not degrade existing agents performance.
+More details on the evaluation framework for agentic system is provided in [Evaluation Framework](#evaluation-framework) section.

 <img src="./_images/Evaluation_core.png" alt="Evaluation Core" width="500" />